The Second of Three Divisions of the Tipitaka

 It is important to note carefully this event of Upaka's meeting with the Buddha and how it relates to you, the world, and spiritual Attainment generally.
 Most people either just look past the sutra, bypassing its significance in the overall scheme of things or simply ignore it.
 Here was this man, Upaka, a spiritual mendicant in his own right, coming face to face with a truly Enlightened One, but he did not realize it.
 Right in front of the Buddha himself and still not able to sense or recognize Enlightenment.
 Even when the Blessed One openly confessed that he was indeed a Buddha, Upaka remained skeptical.

-However, it must be said, even though he did not evince complete acceptance ofWhat the Buddha Said, Upaka appeared to have somehow gone away with a certain amount of faith in the Buddha, as he came back to the Buddha some years later.
+However, it must be brought to your attention, even though he did not evince complete acceptance ofWhat the Buddha Said, Upaka appeared to have somehow gone away with a certain amount of faith in the Buddha, as he came back to the Buddha some years later.
 After leaving the Buddha, he eventually got married to one Capa (Chawa), a hunter's daughter, and when a son was born of the marriage, he became weary of the household life and became a recluse under the Blessed One.
 Practising the Buddha's teaching, he gained the stage of Once-returner, the Anagami.
 Foreseeing this beneficial result which would accrue out of his meeting with Upaka, the Blessed One continued on foot on his long journey to Benares.

 FOR A PLAIN TEXT NON-SUTRA VERSION SEE: